‘Joker’ leads Oscar noms; ‘1917,’ ‘Irishman’ close behind

 Also nominated for best actress was Renée Zellweger, considered the front-runner for her Judy Garland in “Judy”; Charlize Theron (“Bombshell”); and Soairse Ronan (“Little Women”).
 Just 25 years old, Ronan now has four Oscar nominations.

-No category was more competitive this year.
+No category was more competitive than best actor this year.
 Those left out were themselves a formidable group: Eddie Murphy (“Dolemite Is My Name”), Robert De Niro (“The Irishman”), Christian Bale (“Ford v Ferrari”) and Adam Sandler (“Uncut Gems”).

 Sandler on Twitter responded: “Bad news: Sandman gets no love from the academy.
 Good news: Sandman can stop wearing suits.”

-Tom Hanks received his first Oscar nomination in 19 years for playing Mister Rogers in “A Beautiful Day in the Neighborhood.”
+Tom Hanks received his first Oscar nomination since “Cast Away” 19 years ago for his Mister Rogers in “A Beautiful Day in the Neighborhood.”
 But Pitt, who is heading toward his first acting Academy Award, is the overwhelming favorite among the supporting actor nominees.
+Joining Pitt, Hanks, Pacino and Pesci was Pryce’s papal co-star, Anthony Hopkins.

 The other nominees for best international film were “Pain and Glory” from Spain, “Les Miserables” from France and “Corpus Christi” from Poland.

 After the most dominant box-office year in Hollywood history, the Walt Disney Co.’s top films — including the record-setting Marvel blockbuster “Avengers: Endgame” — were largely relegated to categories like best visual effects.
-The studio has never won a best picture Academy Award but does have a few contenders via its acquisition in April of 20th Century Fox: “Ford v Ferrari” and “Jojo Rabbit.”
+The studio, which has never won a best picture Academy Award, does have a few contenders via its acquisition in April of 20th Century Fox: best picture nominees “Ford v Ferrari” and “Jojo Rabbit.”

-AP Entertainment Writers Jonathan Landrum Jr. in Los Angeles contributed to this report.
+AP Entertainment Writers Jonathan Landrum Jr. and Andrew Dalton in Los Angeles contributed to this report.

 Follow AP Film Writer Jake Coyle on Twitter at: http://twitter.com/jakecoyleAP